nickmqb/wyre/README.md

 # Wyre

-Ergonomic hardware definition language that compiles to Verilog.
+An ergonomic hardware definition language that compiles to Verilog.

 ## Features